18211a0222/Tic-Tac-Toe/README.md

 line 41 else if ((i + j) == 2) for grid 3 X 3 the n - 1 is 2, so the sum of i + j == 2. for 5 X 5 the n - 1 is 4, need to replace i + j == 4
-this take cares of elements like 40,31,13,04 only these elements add upto n-1 in the grid. rest all elements like 00,11,22,33,44 has the property of i = j, hence the elements like 02,20,24,42 are not treated as diagonal elements even the sum is divsible by 2 line 44 else if(i == j) is responsible for the other diagonal elements mentioned above.
+this take cares of elements like 40,31,13,04 only these elements add upto n-1 in the grid. rest all elements like 00,11,22,33,44 has the property of i = j, hence the elements like 02,20,24,42 are not treated as diagonal elements even the sum is divsible by 2 line 44 else if(i == j) is responsible for the other diagonal elements mentioned above

 for a grid of even number like 4 X 4, there woudln't be any middle element present in both diagonals, the grid will look like 00 01 02 03